SkymouseStudios/skymse-jekyll/_posts/2018-07-10-what-great-brands-do-part-1.md

 ---
 ## Great Brands Start Inside

-Before you can be great to you clients and prospects you must take a look at your internal brand and how that affects your team and internal culture.
+Before you can be great to you clients and prospects, you must take a look at your internal brand and how that affects your team and internal culture.

 ### Internal Brand Culture comes first

-I’ve hear countless companies chant “we have great culture” but I have worked at those same companies and I realized the culture not great, sometimes even toxic.
+I’ve hear countless companies chant “we have great culture.”
+However, I have worked at those same companies and realized the culture is not great.
+Sometimes it's toxic.
+It's not a good feeling.
 I had been lied to— there was no flag to hold up high after all.

-There were still great people at the company and I made some wonderful friends there but we connected the most on the fact the culture was poisonous and we banded together because that’s what kept us sane.
+There were still great people at the company and I made some wonderful friends, but we connected the most on the fact the culture was poisonous and we banded together because that’s what kept us sane.

-When one of your cell-mates leaves it can trigger the drop-off of all your good people.
+When one of your cell-mates leaves it can trigger the drop-off of all the good people.
 The only thing that was getting them through the day was their friends.

 Great Culture doesn’t build itself.
 If you have "good culture" it can go bad very quickly if even just one person decides to leave and trigger a mass exodus.

 So how can we create internal brand culture?

-* Hire people who’s personalities fit the current culture
+* Hire people who’s personalities fit the current culture.
-* offer instruction in a culture from day 1 of employment
+* Offer instruction in a culture from day 1 of employment.
-* give employees lots of feedback on what the values and culture really mean
+* Give employees lots of feedback on what the values and culture really mean.

 ### Make Culture Matter

 The culture you have will attract the culture you’re going to have.

 If you really want to encourage the best talent, you need to communicate your business is indeed a home for the best talent.

 I’ve seen companies wave the flag of “great culture” but at the end of the day there is not a great culture.
 You need to be proactive in the lives of your employees.
-When an employee leaves, if you get all bent out of shape, forcing them out early or refusing to pay their accrued vacation time, it all sets a tone for your existing employees.
+When an employee leaves, if you get bent out of shape, forcing them out early or refusing to pay their accrued vacation time, it all sets a tone for your existing employees.

-It shows that you only care about people if they do things YOUR way.
+It shows that you only care about people **if** they do things YOUR way.

 ### Employees are the front line of your business